ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 the one they've advertised, the distinguished log entry immediately following that one, and so on.
 The Transparency Log provides whichever intermediate timestamps are necessary to demonstrate that this is the case.
-To avoid overloading itself, the Transparency Log has the option to limit the number of distinguished log entries it provides binary ladders for in a single response.
+To avoid excessive load, the Transparency Log SHOULD limit the number of distinguished log entries it provides binary ladders for in a single response.

-If the user is monitoring the label for the first time since it was created, they advertise the first distinguished log entry to the left of the first log entry to contain the label.
+If a user is monitoring the label for the first time since it was created, they advertise the first log entry to contain the label even if it is not known to be distinguished.
 The Transparency Log provides binary ladders for subsequent distinguished log entries.

 # Greatest-Version Searches

 Users often wish to search for the "most recent" version, or the greatest version, of a label.
-Unlike searches for a specific version, label owners regularly verify that their most recent version is correctly represented in the log.
+Unlike searches for a specific version, label owners regularly verify that the greatest version is correctly represented in the log.
 This enables a simpler, more efficient approach to searching.

 {{reasonable-monitoring-window}} and {{distinguished-log-entries}} define the